JanetYin/ttt/readme.md

  * elimination:
     * if `t : ⊥` then `exfalso t : C` for any type `C`

+Example.

+    magicZ : (X → ⊥) → X → Z

 ## Unit type: `⊤`

  * introduction:
     * `tt : ⊤`
  * uniqueness:
     * if `t : ⊤` then `t = tt`

+Question: how many terms are there of the following types?

+    interesting   : ⊥ → X
+    uninteresting : X → ⊤

 ## Coproducts: `A ⊎ B`